nicucalcea/ddj-wiki/_observable/docs/viz/extending-datawrapper.md

 ---
-title: Patching Datawrapper
+title: Extending Datawrapper
-toc: false
+toc: true
 ---

-You can set up Datawrapper to update a chart based on some in-browser triggers.
+# Update Datawrapper charts with user input

+<div class="note">These notes are mostly inspired from the <a href="https://youtu.be/uKMVKarlgI4?feature=shared&t=10688" target="_blank">How we ditched D3 and mostly used Datawrapper</a> talk.</div>

 Let's take a simple scatterplot.